reritom/Flask-Microservice-Tutorial/README.md

             - "5001:5001"
     invsys:
         build: invsys
-        ports:
-            - "5000:5000"
 ```
-We are defined two services.
+We have defined two services.
 One for Gateway and one for Invsys.
 The key we use as the name of the service is the name used to target that service in the network.
 As we are naming our Invsys service as `invsys`, any requests from our application that target `invsys` will be routed to the correct ip for that service.
 We are using the `build` flag in each case, which means the tool will search for the `gateway` and `invsys` subdirectories and use their Dockerfiles to build the image.
 The port flag is the same as the one used in the `docker run` command, it routes the external docker machine port to the internally exposed port of our containers.
+You'll notice that we haven't added a port mapping for `invsys` and this is because we want to force requests to go through the gateway.
+If you wanted to be able to target `invsys` directly too, you would just need to add `ports: - "5000:5000"`.

 You can now deploy the application by running `docker-compose up`.
 Using docker-compose, your application likely won't be hosted on 127.0.0.1, so you can get the correct ip using `docker-machine ip` (you might need to run `docker-machine start` first, and even `eval $(docker-machine env default)` to set your docker machine config correctly).
-Then in Postman you can test your requests on `{correct_ip}:5001/api/cars` which should target Gateway and route the requests to Invsys.
+Then in Postman you can test your requests on `{correct_ip}:5001/api/cars` which should target Gateway and route the requests to InvSys.
 You can end your deployment using CTRL-c.
 If you want to deploy in the background, use `docker-compose -d up` and to end your deployment use `docker-compose down`.

 With our application deployed, we can post a new car via the gateway (Note the host and port of the request)

 <p align="center"><img src="images/S3_gateway_post_car.png" alt="Post car through gateway Postman screenshot"></p>

 ## Whats next?
 Well realistically the inventory system (invsys) would be an internal micro-service consumed by some sort of booking engine.
 So you could have one frontend admin UI which consumes the gateway to create resources and look at allocations, and then you could have another client-specific frontend UI which consumes a new micro-service that is the booking engine.
-The booking engine could then integrate pricing and billing backends, and would consume the inventory backend instead of letting the client consume the inventory backend directly.
+The booking engine could then integrate pricing and billing backends, and would consume the inventory backend internally instead of letting the client consume the inventory backend directly.

 Showing a potential admin flow:
 <p align="center"><img src="images/S3_FutureUML_Admin.png" alt="Future Application Admin UML"></p>